CtrlK

 Distinctiveness Conflict Risk

-Highly distinctive niche focused specifically on automated IOC enrichment workflows with named platforms (Cortex XSOAR, Splunk SOAR, TheHive).
-Unlikely to conflict with general security, coding, or data processing skills.
+Highly distinctive niche focused on automated IOC enrichment workflows with specific platform names (Cortex XSOAR, Splunk SOAR, TheHive).
+This is unlikely to conflict with other skills due to the very specific cybersecurity/SOAR domain focus.

 3 / 3